 Something else you’ll notice is that people and pawns never stop talking.
 Certain spots trigger dialogue, and every encounter has its own banter.
-This is gets old quickly, especially when it comes to encounters with wolves; which are weak against fire.
-By the way, did I mention that they hate fire, and that they hunt in packs and can be killed with fire?
+This gets old quickly, especially when it comes to encounters with wolves; which are weak against fire.
+By the way, did I mention that they hate fire and that they hunt in packs and can be killed with fire?

 The game itself can be bought online at the Steam store or on the platforms it launched on.
 The version I got came with a soundtrack and a digital art book.